 If you have a video tour to load onto your advert, simply upload it to Youtube and set the security to public then email us the link.

-Unlike the lockdown earlier in the year, all tenant moves can still take place during the new lockdown.
+All tenant moves can still take place during the new lockdown.

 Inventories, Check-ins/Outs, Inspections, Maintenance & Safety Certificates

 - Any visits to a property must be made in accordance with government’s guidelines on working in other people’s homes and social distancing.

 - If possible, necessary repairs, gas and electrical safety checks should be conducted in the period between a property being vacated and a new tenant moving in.
 If this is not possible and visits are needed to an occupied property, this should be done by appointment with measures put in place to ensure physical contact is minimised, for example with residents staying in another room during the visit.

 - Landlords should make every effort to abide by gas and electrical safety requirements.
 This may be more difficult due to restrictions associated with the coronavirus outbreak, for example where a tenant has coronavirus symptoms, is self-isolating or shielding.
 Under such circumstances, provided the landlord can demonstrate they have taken reasonable steps to comply, they would not be in breach.
 Letting agents may also want to consider obtaining landlord and tenant consent for inventory clerk appointments to also occur before a tenant moves in or after a tenant moves out during vacant periods if possible.

 - Letting agents and landlords should take steps to ensure any properties are prepared ready for new tenants, this may include cleaning to minimise any potential spread of the virus in line with government advice.